 You know you want a doula.
 How do you know which one to choose?
 If you want more information about doulas, here is a great article about why you might want a doula to support your family during your birth.

-These are some things you might want to think about when interviewing a doula.
+These are some things to think about when interviewing a doula.

-You will want your doula to have a similar birth philosophy as you.
-You will be learning from your doula about what birth is like in your community.
+A similar birth philosophy is what you will want your doula to have.
+What birth is like in your community is something you will learn about from your doula.
 You will call them to talk through things that come up in your pregnancy and the postpartum period.
-You will want to hire someone that you communicate well with and who you can look to for advice.
+You will want to hire someone that you communicate well with and whom you can look to for advice.

-Does your doula come with extra supports like the TENS machine, rebozo, birth pool?
-Sometimes you can save a little money and use your doula's equipment.
 Would you like a doula who has another skill?
 Massage, birth photography, acupuncture?
 Maybe someone who also offers postpartum support.
-It is best if you can limit the people you have at your birth, if your doula offers a few skills it is nice to have.
+It is best if you can limit the people you have at your birth.
+If your doula offers a few skills, it can be a bonus.

 What is your doula's on-call time?
-What if you birth at 34 weeks - will you still be supported?
-Make sure you read through the contract, it should outline all of these things.
+What if you birth at 34 weeks?
+Will you still have a doula attend your birth?
+Make sure you read through the contract.
+The contract should outline these things.

 The most important thing when choosing a doula is that you connect with them and enjoy their company.
-They will be supporting you through a big life transition.
+They will support you through a big life transition.

-The best way to find a doula in Vancouver is to ask your friends who they have as their doula and if they had a good experience.
-If you want a referral Dancing Star Birth has a group of doulas they work closely with.
+The best way to find a doula in Vancouver is to ask your friends who they have as their doula and if they had a pleasant experience.
+If you want a referral Dancing Star Birth has a group of doulas, they work closely with.
 Here is a link to read more about their services.